 - Then again, look for Mouse in the Cortana search bar and select Change your mouse settings.

-- At the base of the recently opened Mouse and touchpad menu is an option for Additional Mouse.
+- An option for Additional Mouse is at the base of the recently opened Mouse and touchpad menu.
 Select the ClickPad tab and open the Settings in the Advanced Tab.
-Press the Filter Activation Time bar back to 0 Seconds, and press OK.
+Press the Filter Activation Time bar bo 0 Seconds and pK.

 Method #9 Accelerating the Mouse

-A Mouse increasing speed issue is disappointing, particularly for the gamers among us.
+A Mouse increasing speed issue is disappointing, particularly for gamers.
 You’re arranging a headshot, and Mouse floats to the opposite side of the screen, and there is a frozen screen.

 Increasing speed issues reports in a few situations.
 There’s no single fix for the Mouse accelerating up problems.
 One can try some of the repairs given below.